 You can’t talk about BBQ without talking about smoke

-It’s easy to avoid this, you just have to understand how the meat takes on that smoky flavor…
+It’s easy to avoid this; you just have to understand how the meat takes on that smoky flavor…

-If you threw a steak on a hot grill, you would have this reaction almost instantly… but when you smoking low n’ slow it takes a while and gives you a chance to add a rich, smokey flavor to the meat.
+If you threw a steak on a hot grill, you would have this reaction almost instantly… but when you smoking low n’ slow it takes a while and gives you a chance to add a rich, smoky flavor to the meat.

 A lot of people will taste badly cooked BBQ and think that they can taste lighter fluid… but really it’s just the bitterness they taste caused from too much smoke.

-We add smoke from the time we put the meat on the grill until the internal temperature reaches 145F.
-Then we remove the smoke and the wood, and continue to break-down the meat with a clean-burning charcoal.
+For the perfect smoked flavor, you smoke meat from the time it goes on the grill until the internal temperature reaches 145F.
+Then just remove the wood – or let it finish burning – and continue to breakdown and cook the meat with a clean-burning charcoal.